tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

 An Abstract of an Essay on the Origin of Species and Varieties Through Natural Selection
 ```

-  So far, git has not tracked anything we did.
-We need to tell it to record the changes.
-Git will only track the files you tell it to track.
+  So far, `git` has not tracked anything we did.
+We need to tell it to record the changes. `git` will only track the files you tell it to track.

-5. Set `origin.txt` for git tracking then check the repo status:
+5. Set `origin.txt` for `git` tracking then check the repo status:
 ```bash
 $ git add origin.txt
 $ git status